Bill Nicholson (footballer): Recognition

 Nicholson was appointed an OBE in 1975.
 In 1999 an approach road to White Hart Lane was named Bill Nicholson Way in his honour.
 On 8 August 2001, the club played a testimonial match in Nicholson's honour against Italian club ACF Fiorentina, following an initial testimonial against West Ham on 21 August 1983.
 In 2003 Nicholson was inducted into the English Football Hall of Fame in recognition of his impact as a manager.
 Spurs fans had also campaigned for many years to have Nicholson knighted in recognition of his outstanding achievements and contribution to football but they were unsuccessful.
 Bill Nicholson died on 23 October 2004 after a long illness.

 Bill Nicholson has been credited with saying, 'It is better to fail aiming high than to succeed aiming low.
 And we of Spurs have set our sights very high, so high in fact that even failure will have in it an echo of glory.'
 Sports historian, Norman Giller, who has written biographies on both Nicholson and his skipper Danny Blanchflower, traces this quote to Blanchflower.
 "Bill was a blunt Yorkshireman who just did not use this sort of language," Giller has written in "Danny was the poet of the team and he both said this and wrote it in his newspaper columns when captain of Tottenham.
 Somehow somebody has put the words into Nicholson's mouth, but it was definitely Danny who said it first."

+The main gates to the White Hart Lane stadium became known as the Bill Nicholson Gates after a photograph by Peter Robinson was published in the 1970s and featured Nicholson standing between the wrought iron gates.
+These were removed for safe-keeping in 2015 before the construction of the Tottenham Hotspur Stadium but were reinstated at the Tottenham Hotspur Stadium in 2025, at the PAXTON17 area between the Ticket Office and the buildings at the north of the stadium.